 Standing exercises to improve the child's ability to hold the trunk steady when moving the arms and legs

-Start your child's core strength and stability training program today.
+Start your child's strength and stability training program today.

 Subscribe to the SfA Training Club

 Assaiante, C., Mallau, S., Viel, S., Jover, M., & Schmitz, C. (2005).
 Development of postural control in healthy children: a functional approach.
 Neural Plasticity, 12(2-3), 109–18; discussion 263–72. doi:10.1155/NP.2005.109

 Cignetti, F., Zedka, M., Vaugoyeau, M., & Assaiante, C. (2013).
 Independent Walking as a Major Skill for the Development of Anticipatory Postural Control: Evidence from Adjustments to Predictable Perturbations.
 PLoS ONE, 8(2), e56313. http://doi.org/10.1371/journal.pone.0056313

 Ludwig, O., Mazet, C., Mazet, D., Hammes, A., & Schmitt, E. (2016).
 Changes in Habitual and Active Sagittal Posture in Children and Adolescents with and without Visual Input – Implications for Diagnostic Analysis of Posture.
 Journal of Clinical and Diagnostic Research : JCDR, 10(2), SC14–SC17. http://doi.org/10.7860/JCDR/2016/16647.7283

 Saavedra, S. L., van Donkelaar, P., & Woollacott, M. H. (2012).
 Learning about gravity: segmental assessment of upright control as infants develop independent sitting.
 Journal of Neurophysiology, 108(8), 2215–2229. http://doi.org/10.1152/jn.01193.2011 Article